Monachawla1712/readme-doc/README.md

-## Deploying Maas Dev DOKS
+## Deploying Maas Dev Project

-This document provides a comprehensive guide for deploying a DOKS (DigitalOcean Kubernetes) Cluster, including provisioning the network (VPC), gateway droplet, nodes, and essential addons such as bootstrap (including monitoring with Prometheus, Loki, Grafana, and Mimir), cert-manager, do-registry, static route operator, and ingress Nginx controller.
+This guide provides a streamlined approach to deploying a DOKS (DigitalOcean Kubernetes) Cluster and associated components using Terraform Cloud.
+It covers the provisioning of essential resources such as the network (VPC), gateway droplet, nodes, and crucial addons including Prometheus, Loki, Grafana, Mimir, cert-manager, do-registry, static route operator, and ingress Nginx controller.

 All these components are created seamlessly through Terraform Cloud by pushing code to a GitHub repository, where Terraform Cloud workspaces will automatically trigger the deployment process.

 #### Quickstart

-The following steps describe how to deploy a Kubernetes cluster using Terraform Cloud.
+To get started, sign up for a Terraform Cloud account and a DigitalOcean Cloud account if you haven't already.
+Then, simply follow the steps outlined in this guide to initiate the deployment process seamlessly.

 ### Requirements and Prerequisites